6.11.10.4 The gory details of CREATE..DOES>

 [: code ;] set-does>

->body ( xt – a_addr ) core “to-body”
+>body ( xt – a-addr ) core “to-body”